konstantintuev/Pock/README.md

 ## How To Enable

-1. Move Pock to your Applications folder
-2. Open Pock
-3. If you don't see Pock in your Touch Bar, go to the `Keyboard` pane in System Preferences and select "Touch Bar shows _App Controls_."

-## How to run
 1. Unzip
+2. Move Pock to your Applications folder
-2. Open
+3. Open Pock
-3. Accept
+4. Accept
+5. If you don't see Pock in your Touch Bar, go to the `Keyboard` pane in System Preferences and select "Touch Bar shows _App Controls_."

 ## Issue resolving
 If some Control Center widgets (e.g. volume up/down) don't work, please remove the app from Accessability and Screen Recording in System Preferemces and add it again.